E3SM-Project/zstash/docs/html/_sources/usage.rst.txt

   **Using a high number will result in slow downloads for each of the tars since your bandwidth is limited.**
   **User discretion is advised.**
 * ``--cache`` to use a cache other than the default of ``zstash``.
+* ``--keep`` to keep a copy of the tar files on the local file system after they have been extracted from the archive.
+Normally, they are deleted after successful transfer.
+* ``-v`` increases output verbosity.
 * ``[files]`` is a list of files to check (standard wildcards supported).

   * Leave empty to check all the files.